KDE/documentation-develop-kde-org/HIG/source/style/writing/labels.rst

 -  If it is application- or system-initiated (and therefore out of context), label it using the program or feature name to provide context.
--  Do not use the title to explain what to do in the dialog – that's the purpose of the main instruction.
+-  Don't use the title to explain what to do in the dialog – that is the purpose of the main instruction.

 Menus